Rajanish-code/deno-api-student/README.md

 2. Under "Deploy Settings", Railway will attempt to detect your command.
 If it doesn’t, you can manually enter it:
 3.bash
-4.write  deno run --allow-net --allow-read app.ts
+4.write  deno run --allow-net --allow-read server.ts
 5. Click "Deploy".